 Our hospice volunteers are community members who are willing to give a few hours a week to visit clients in their homes, at the hospital and at Ty Watson House.
 They are carefully screened and specially trained to deliver the support needed by palliative care clients in an informed, compassionate and confidential manner.

-We offer a comprehensive training program that readies hospice volunteers for work with clients facing end of life.
 Training is offered twice a year, generally in the spring and the fall.

 New volunteers at Ty Watson House will also shadow experienced volunteers at Ty Watson House until they are comfortable and fully able to carry out their volunteer responsibilities.